Table of Contents

-Beta and alpha-thalassemia major are very rarely seen but their incidence is rising.
+Beta and alpha-thalassemia major are very rarely seen, but their incidence is rising.
 Approximately, 10 to 14 new cases of beta-thalassemia major are diagnosed per year in California alone.
 The most likely cause of higher numbers of thalassemia cases in California can be explained by the larger number of Asian immigrants in that state.
-Beta thalassemias are more commonly diagnosed in people from Asian heritage especially Southeast Asia.
+Beta thalassemias are more commonly diagnosed in people from an Asian heritage, especially Southeast Asia.

-Mortality rates of thalassemias are dependent on the exact type of the disease.
+Mortality rates of thalassemias are dependent on the exact type of disease.
 Alpha thalassemia major is usually fatal.
 Patients with beta-thalassemia major also have a very high mortality rate.
-On the other hand, patients with Hb H disease usually survive long if proper treatment and close follow-up are provided.
+On the other hand, patients with Hb H disease usually survive long if proper treatment and close follow-ups are provided.

 The thalassemias usually have an equal incidence in both sexes without any significant differences.
 Beta thalassemia major can be diagnosed at birth or shortly after once the levels of Hb F drops.
 Neonates with unexplained hypochromic microcytic anemia should be evaluated for possible thalassemia.